HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_scaling.md

         The HCL Digital Experience 9.5 Core can only be scaled to more than one Pod if you have performed a database transfer from the default packaged Derby database.
 Prior to that, any other additional Pod except for Pod-0 fails to start, since the default packaged Derby database does not allow for multiple Pods connecting to it.

     - **Persistence**
-        The Persistence used for Digital Asset Management currently supports scaling only with the updated persistence feature.
-For more information, see [Digital Asset Management persistence architecture](../../../get_started/plan_deployment/container_deployment/dam_persistence_architecture.md).
-During scale down of persistence nodes, DAM will be unavailable for few seconds as there would be a DB disconnection.
+        During scale down of persistence nodes, DAM will be unavailable for few seconds (This happens as PgPool was not able to determine whether primary or secondary has been scaled down).

 ## Use of `HorizontalPodAutoscalers` in DX 9.5 Deployments using Helm